New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 UNLV Stats and Trends

-- UNLV is 2-0 against the spread and 0-2 overall when the team picks up over 348.6 yards.
+- UNLV is 2-0 against the spread and 0-2 overall when the team picks up more than 348.6 yards.

-- This season the Rebels have turned the ball over 13 times, four more than the Lobos' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.